DrSkippy/Data-Science-45min-Intros/websockets-101/README.md

 This intro is a combination of a tutorial on [socket.io](http://socket.io/get-started/chat/) and wisdom gleamed from [Erik Cunningham](https://twitter.com/trinary).

-The first goal is to setup a simple HTML webpage that serves out a form and a list of messages.
-We're going to use the Node.JS web framework express to this end.
+The first goal is to setup a simple HTML webpage using the Node.JS web framework express.
 Make sure Node.JS is installed.

 We'll start creating dependencies in `package.json`:
 <pre>